 Lee joined Orthopedic Institute in 1997.
-He earned degrees in Electronic Technology from Northwestern Electronics Institute in Minneapolis and Applied Sciences from Kirkwood Community College in Cedar Rapids, IA before completing his undergraduate work in Math at the University of Minnesota and the PA program at the University of Osteopathic Medicine and Health Sciences in Des Moines.
+He earned degrees in Electronic Technology from Northwestern Electronics Institute in Minneapolis and Applied Sciences from Kirkwood Community College in Cedar Rapids, IA, before completing his undergraduate work in Math at the University of Minnesota and the PA program at the University of Osteopathic Medicine and Health Sciences in Des Moines.

-Tammy Croffut, CNP
+Tammy Crofutt, CNP

 When she’s not working, Tammy likes to spend time with her family.
-Her children are involved in multiple sports that keep she and her husband busy, with practices and traveling to watch them play.
-In addition, Tammy is youth director at her church and serves on various sports committees in the community.
+Her children are involved in multiple sports that keep her and her husband busy, with practices and traveling to watch them play.
+In addition, Tammy is the youth director at her church and serves on various sports committees in the community.

 Patrick Heiser, PA‑C

 Patrick joined Orthopedic Institute in 2007.
-He earned a Nursing degree from the University of South Dakota and a B.S. degree in Physicians Assistant Studies from the University of Nebraska.
+He earned a Nursing degree from the University of South Dakota and a BS degree in Physicians Assistant Studies from the University of Nebraska.

 Patrick furthered his career to become a PA in urgent care and orthopedics.
 He enjoys working closely with Dr. Baumgarten and helping people with their orthopedic issues.
 They focus on sports and athletic related injuries, including ACL, shoulder, elbow and patients needing arthroscopic surgery.